Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

 This is an example of Blynk used in a [dual-MCU configuration](https://docs.google.com/presentation/d/1aP2sQWB0J9EWj8Y1h5qeyfm2aFwaNSUKnCE-k7zxVnk/present):

 - Application/business logic resides on the **Primary MCU**
-- Connectivity is completely off-loaded to the **Network Co-Processor**
+- Connectivity is completely off-loaded to the **Network Co-Processor (NCP)**

+## When to use Blynk.NCP?

+- You have one of the [supported dual-MCU](#supported-boards) boards and want connect it to Blynk easily
+- You have an existing product and want to add Blynk IoT features to it easily

 ## Features